GabrielSlima/blog/articles/clean-code-objects-data-structures.md

     </p>
     <h4>Data abstraction</h4>
     <p>
-        Abstraction is the process of hidding details, so <b>data abstraction</b> would be the process of hidding data members of a object or class.
+        Abstraction is the process of hiding details, so <b>data abstraction</b> would be the process of hiding data members of a object or class.
         <br>
         This not only helps to prevent
         their state from changes made by users, but also makes the code readable and maintainable by making it